oliverx288/oliverx288/README.md

-# Hola, I'm Irene!
+# Hi, I'm Irene!

-👩🏻‍💻 IT Support & dev student figuring it out one commit at a time

-🎓 Studying DAW & Computer Engineering
+👩🏻‍💻 Frontend developer in progress.
+DAW student & Computer Engineering at UOC

-☕ Spent 3 years running a specialty coffee shop before switching to tech

-🔧 Currently working on Triage Trainer — a web app to practice clinical triage decisions
+🏥 Built TriPage, a free web simulator to practice the Manchester Triage System, based on a 2026 multicenter study across 7 hospitals in Asturias

-💭 Into web development, IT operations and cybersecurity
+💭 Into web development, healthtech and cloud

 📍 Based in Barcelona